East Kilbride YM F.C.: Scottish Amateur Team

 In 1996, East Kilbride YM were accepted into the Caledonian League, after winning the Scottish Amateur Premier League Cup under the charges of John McClymont and Peter Allan.
 The YM elected to enter a new team into the SAFL and were made to start again at the bottom of the league system.
 The Scottish Amateur team became a feeder for the Caley team and competed in the Scottish Amateur 2nd Division until 2003 when they won the league.

 Having been relegated in previous seasons, the Scottish Amateur team found themselves back in the Second Division at the start of 2010–11.
 The appointment of Graeme Robertson and Billy Hamilton saw the most successful season for the team since their inclusion in the SAFL for a second time.
-The team went unbeaten in the league until 2011 and progressed to the Hall Cup Final to face Aitkenhead Thistle AFC in April 2011.
-Within the space of two weeks, the SAFL team had secured both the league and Hall Cup marking a tremendous end to their season.
+The team went unbeaten in the league until 2011 and progressed to the Hall Cup Final to face Aitkenhead Thistle AFC in April 2011.Within two weeks, the team secured both the league title and the Hall Cup.

 After Robertsons move to the Caley side, Gary Lawson took over as manager before work commitments forced him to hand over the reins to Andy Dykes, previously a coach with the Caley side, for the 2013–14 Season.

-Tam Barclay and Stephen McKenna took over in June 2014 with enthusiasm as the second wave of YM under-19's progress to the adult side.
+Tam Barclay and Stephen McKenna took over in June 2014 as a second group of under-19 players moved up to the adult side.

 The Scottish Amateur Team made the decision to leave the league and merge with the Greater Glasgow Team.